buggyrace/buggy-race-about/docs/about/design.md

 that students do not understand is _working_ so they can reason about what it does before they need knowledge of the internals of _how_ it's doing it.

-There are some idiosyncracies of SQL that can make it tough for new learners, so when we ran this project ourselves we made it clear that we'd answer and help with any questions on SQL — even fixing code — because _that_ isn't what the project was about.
+There are some idiosyncrasies of SQL that can make it tough for new learners, so when we ran this project ourselves we made it clear that we'd answer and help with any questions on SQL — even fixing code — because _that_ isn't what the project was about.
 In the vast majority of cases, student's didn't block